Daniel J. Frey

 Distraction.

-Today right now, the NBA leads the way to stop the distractions.
+Today, right now, the NBA leads the way to stop the distractions.

 They have the power to break the stalemate of indifference.

-They have the ability to address our broken police force.
+They can address our broken police force.

 COVID came along and removed some of our distractions.